drug abuse or

 questions about your drug use, health problems, work, and living situation.
 Be

 open and honest to get the best treatment possible.
-Your treatment team may
+Your team may

-write a treatment plan, which includes your treatment goals and ways to reach
+write a plan, which includes your treatment goals and ways to reach

 those goals.
 This helps you stay on track.